The datepicker

 Time input

-When using Since or Between, you can narrow down your selected time frame even further by enabling time input.
-Time input allows you to enter a start time or an end time to add granularity to your analysis.
+When using Since or Between, you can narrow the range further by enabling time input.
+Time input enables you to enter a start time or an end time to add granularity to your analysis.

 Note